 This Vegetarian Stuffed Mushrooms recipe is a a delicious mushroom recipe that are packed with flavor and not fat.
 They the best stuffed mushrooms packed with veggies, fresh herbs, and flavor!

-These Vegetarian Stuffed Mushrooms are made with a bread crumb filling that is tossed with the sauteed mushroom stems, red bell pepper, and onion.
-These tasty bites can be served as an appetizer to any meal or served as a side dish with dinner.
+Versatile: These tasty bites can be served as an appetizer or served as a side dish with your main course.